 Sprinkling these ingredients on the ground around your plants acts as a natural defense against rabbits.
-However, these natural solutions are nowhere near as effective as a dedicated rabbit repellant formula.
+However, these natural solutions are nowhere near as effective as a dedicated rabbit repellent formula.

 Where can I buy the best rabbit repellent?

-Pick up your rabbit repellant from Amazon, the world’s leading retailer.
+Pick up your rabbit repellent from Amazon, the world’s leading retailer.
 Amazon has an extensive range and the best prices online.

 If you’re a Prime member, you get fast, free shipping, and buyer protection on your order.
-All products on Amazon come with hassle-free returns if you have any problems with your repellant.
+All products on Amazon come with hassle-free returns if you have any problems with your repellent.

 Rabbit Repellents – The Verdict

-Liquid Fence Deer & Rabbit Repellent is our top choice for the best overall rabbit repellant in this review.
+- Liquid Fence Deer & Rabbit Repellent is our top choice for the best overall rabbit repellent in this review.
 You get a liquid formulation that’s non-toxic and easy to use.
 Two applications a week apart is all it takes to give your garden long-lasting protection.

 - The Gold Label Ultrasonic Rabbit Deterrent is a great choice for a technology solution to your rabbit problem.
 This device features a PIR motion detector, picking up rabbit movements as they enter the detection range.
 The device emits a frequency that scares away rabbits.
 The red LEDs also emulate predator eyes in your yard, scaring away the bunny.